 After the introductory session, confirm that your child is happy to proceed and pay for the first block of 6 tutorials.
-You’ll be put in contact with a tutor and can schedule your sessions when suits.
+You can liaise with the tutor directly to schedule your sessions when suits.

 This depends slightly on the tutor availability in your chosen subject but, all things being equal, you should be able to start within a week.

 Prep School Tutors are all qualified teachers, expert in their chosen subjects and with relevant experience.
-We recruit using the Times Educational Supplement (the TES), which is the go-to job search paper for teachers and has an excellent reach.
+We recruit using the Times Educational Supplement (TES), which is the go-to job search paper for teachers and has an excellent reach.
 All candidates are interviewed, undergo a lesson observation and 2 references are required.
-We are open to applications at any time but the vetting process would be the same.
+We are open to applications at any time but the vetting process is the same.

 Tutorials are purchased in blocks of 6 tutorials in any one subject.
 When this credit is coming to the end, Prep School Tutor will notify you.
-If happy to continue, a pro-forma will be sent so that you can top up the credit before the next tutorial.
+If happy to continue, an invoice will be sent so that you can top up the credit before the next tutorial.

 We believe that you should only pay for products and services you have received.
 We consider it fair that, if tutors have done their utmost to teach a student, they should receive payment.
 We also understand that sometimes tutorials do not go as expected, hence the Prep School Tutor Money-Back Pledge.